samuel-asleep/domain-reg/replit.md

 - Used specifically for domain and subdomain registration features
 - Handles Livewire (Laravel JavaScript framework) dynamic forms
 - Executes JavaScript and interacts with forms that cannot be accessed via HTTP alone
-- Uses system Chromium from Nix store for headless browsing
+- Auto-detects Chromium location (Nix store on Replit, system packages in Docker)

 **Rationale**: This hybrid approach uses lightweight Cheerio for simple HTTP parsing while leveraging Puppeteer only when JavaScript interaction is required, balancing performance with capability.